TravelByRocket/synodic-co/_apps/so-much-coffee.md

     image_path: /assets/so-much-coffee/gallery/store-image-4.png
 ---

-I believe there are no great tools to explore the world of coffee so I set out to make my own.
+I believe there are no great tools to explore the world of coffee, so I set out to make my own.
 I took a product management approach to designing an app that lets users find the best coffee shops, discover roasters, and navigate roasts among other tasks.
-After a period of research I developed this app for my thesis in Creative Technologies & Design.
+After a period of research, I developed this app for my thesis in Creative Technologies & Design.

 Source code available on <a href="https://github.com/TravelByRocket/so-much-coffee">GitHub</a>.

 ## Motivation & Background

 As a big coffee fan, I believe that there are so many things to enjoy about coffee besides just the caffeine in each of those beans.
-I wanted to get more into coffee in many ways but it can quickly get very complicated to answer very simple questions.
+I wanted to get more into coffee in many ways, but it can quickly get very complicated to answer basic questions.
 Questions like:
 - Where is the closest coffee shop with great coffee?
 - How can I improve the coffee I make it home?
 - How do I explore the range of coffee flavors?